Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.6.0.md

 ### 3.1 Project Overview

 This project delivers a modular, command-line conversion tool for migrating financial data from QuickBooks Desktop (QBD) into GnuCash using structured import files.
-The core framework applies a consistent, extensible processing pipeline—input ingestion, parsing, mapping, and output generation—which is reused across all modules.
-Each domain module (e.g., Accounts, Vendors, Transactions, and others) is responsible for converting its respective QBD data into GnuCash-compatible formats, as defined in its own PRD.
+The core framework applies a consistent, extensible processing pipeline—centralized input ingestion and parsing, followed by dispatching well-defined payloads to domain modules for mapping and output generation—which is reused across all modules.
+Each domain module (e.g., Accounts, Vendors, Transactions, and others) is responsible for converting its respective QBD data as received from the dispatcher into GnuCash-compatible formats, as defined in its own PRD.
 The core PRD defines the shared architecture, orchestration, and extension points for all modules.

 This project is CLI-only; no graphical user interface or CLI arguments will be developed or supported.

 ### 3.2 Scope

 **In-Scope**
-- Core engine functionality for parsing, mapping, and generating output files compatible with GnuCash import formats.
+- Core engine functionality for parsing input files, dispatching section payloads, mapping, and generating output files compatible with GnuCash import formats.
 - Modular design to enable extension for additional financial data domains.
 - Command-line interface for invoking conversion pipelines and managing configuration.